 A photo blog with tips and info on road conditions while driving to Landmannalaugar in the highlands of Iceland

 The highlands of Iceland are a place like no other in the world.
 We receive questions about the conditions on the F-roads in the highlands all the time.
 If you are going there or trying to decide if you should go there, it is good to know what to expect.
 In this blog, we will show you the roads from road 1 to Landmannalaugar (F 208).

 Landmannalaugar are an incredible place which can not be described in words.
 If you are not familiar with it, just google it, choose Images and prepare to be awed.
-Landmannalaugar are usually open from middle of June until about middle of September but the opening time is bases on road conditions and weather.
-It takes about 3 hours to drive (without stops).
+Landmannalaugar are usually open from middle of June until about middle of September but the opening time is based on road conditions and weather.
+It takes about 3 hours to drive from Reykjavik (without stops).
 So, let's hit the road.

 We start our journey off road 1.
 If driving from Reykjavik you turn left to road 30.

 Then you turn right on road 32 driving alongside Þjórsá river towards the highlands of Iceland.

 The drive up the river is beautiful and the view towards the active volcano Mt Hekla makes it even more spectacular.
 It seems that Google was blessed with an exceptionally nice day when photographing the route as you can see on the Google map below.

 There are sights in the Þjórsárdalur valley worth visiting.
 The beautiful Hjálparfoss waterfall and Búrfellsvirkjun power plant are close to road 32.
 If you have time to spare then you might consider driving up to Stöng, a reconstructed farmhouse, built like we believe our ancestors lived in the age of Settlement.